BUI Crimes in Pasco County

 Attorney for BUI in Pasco County, FL

-Officers in these cases often have very limited training in how to contact the SFSE that might include the 8‐hour N.A.S.B.L.A. transition to seated battery course or the 24 hour N.A.S.B.L.A.
+Officers in these cases often have very limited training in how to contact the SFSE which might include the eight (8) hour N.A.S.B.L.A. transition to seated battery course or the twenty-four (24) hour N.A.S.B.L.A.
 BUI Detection Course.

 If you are accused of refusing to submit to a breath, blood, or urine test, we can help you contest the $500 civil penalty in court.